univention/ucsschool-id-connector/docs/development.rst

 .. include:: legend.txt

-* We already know that he *DC Primary* writes data to the *Large in-queue*.
+* We already know that the *DC Primary* writes data to the *Large in-queue*.
 This folder is accessible by the host UCS system as well be the |iIDC| docker container (where it is mounted).
 * *In Queue* is a python process, that reads out the *Large in-queue*.
 It still might need extra data from the LDAP in the *DC Primary*, which it will do using ``python-ldap``.
-  For caching purposes it uses an ``sqlite`` database as a caching mechanism, the *UUDI record cache*.
+  For caching purposes it uses an ``sqlite`` database as a caching mechanism, the *UUID record cache*.
 * The *In Queue* decides, what user/group data to send where (using the :ref:`school_to_authority_mapping` in the process).
 For each potential recipient there is a separate *Out queue*.
-User/group data is written in JSON format into these folder.
+User/group data is written in JSON format into the respective folder.
 * The JSON data is picked up the plugin processes, e.g. *Out A*.
 Usually there is only the ``Kelvin ID Connector plugin``, which helps |IDC| to talk to Kelvin REST APIs.
   The Kelvin plugin process then talks to Kelvin API on the *School authority A*, doing the final